oracle-livelabs/apex/shopping-cart/creating-orders-page/creating-order-page.md

 ## Introduction

 In this lab, you will create a new page that will allow customers to view the details of their recent order.
-Customers will find the details of the order:
+Customers will find the following details of the order:
 - Order number
 - Order date
 - Status